shidhincr/shidhincr.github.com/source/_posts/2014-02-17-resolve-in-angularjs-routes-explained-as-story.markdown

   $scope.roomno = accommodation.roomNo( );
 } );
 ```
 Closely look at each lines and see the differences from the previous one.
 Did you notice that, this time we've defined a variable `myFriend` inside the resolve function and initialised it using `$q.defer()`.
 The **$q** is the implementation of *Promises* API in AngularJS.
-It's inspired by the "Q" library implementation by kriskowal ( [link](https://github.com/kriskowal/q) here ).
+It's inspired by the "**Q**" library implementation by kriskowal ( [link](https://github.com/kriskowal/q) here ).
 If you don't know what a *Promise* is, then you should definitely check it out [here](http://12devs.co.uk/articles/promises-an-alternative-way-to-approach-asynchronous-javascript/).

 What happens here is : Our resolve function has created the variable `myFriend` and it immediately returned the `myFriend.promise`.
-This means, we know that some asynchronous event is going to happen and `myFriend` will update the result of that action to the promise returned.
+This means, we know that something is going to happen later and `myFriend` will update the result of that action to the promise returned.
 The action can be either successful or a failure.
 For a successful action, the promise will be resolved with the hotel room data; and for the failure action, the promise will be rejected with data ( mostly the error message ).

-Whenever a promise is returned by the factory function, the controller initialisation will be on hold.
+When the factory function returns a promise, the controller initialisation will wait till the promise gets resolved/rejected.
 Once the promise is resolved, the controller will be initialised and the resolved data will be injected to the controller.
 In our case, it's the `accommodation` object; after this, a `$routeChangeSuccess` event will be fired.
 There're also chances that, the first promise can return another promise.
 In that case, our controller initialisation will be delayed till all the promises are resolved.
 At any point, if any of the promises are rejected, the controller will not be initialised; instead a `$routeChangeError` event will be fired.

 The `resolve` is very useful if we need to load some data upfront before the controller initialisation and rendering the view.
 In real world applications, the `$timeout` can be replaced with a `$http` object to load data from server.
 Since it's an asynchronous event, we can always make sure that our view will be rendered with proper data.

 ## That's the End of All Stories

 I tried to make these as clear I can.
 Hope everybody understood the concept of resolve in AngularJS routes.
 Feel free to comment for any improvements/ suggestions.
-Finally, thanks for reading !
+Thanks for reading !